Dental Care for Mooresville Cats & Dogs

 Cats and dogs do not understand what is going on during dental procedures, and will often become anxious and react to dental procedures by struggling or biting.

-Similar to the anesthesia provided to nervous or anxious patients by dentists, our Iredell County vets provide anesthesia to all of our four-legged patients before performing dental procedures.
-Sedation allows us to x-ray your pet's mouth and provide the care needed while putting less stress on your cat or dog.
+Similar to the anesthesia provided to nervous or anxious patients by dentists, our Mooresville vets provide anesthesia to all of our four-legged patients before performing dental procedures.
+Sedation allows us to x-ray your pet's mouth and provides the care needed while putting less stress on your cat or dog.